pgbackrest/pgbackrest/CONTRIBUTING.md

 Examples of test runs are provided in the following sections.
 There are several important options for running a test:

 - `--dry-run` - without any other options, this will list all the available tests
-- `--module` - identifies the module in which the test is located
+- `--module` - the test module to run, or the path of a group of them, e.g. `common/type/string` is the string test and `common/type` is every test under it
-- `--test` - the actual test set to be run
-- `--run` - a number identifying the run within a test if testing a single run rather than the entire test
+- `--test` - a number identifying the test within a module if running a single test rather than the entire module
 - `--vm-out` - displays the test output (helpful for monitoring the progress)
 - `--vm` - identifies the pre-built container when using Docker, otherwise the setting should be `none`.
 See [test.yml](https://github.com/pgbackrest/pgbackrest/blob/main/.github/workflows/test.yml) for a list of valid vm codes noted by `param: test`.